Milan | The Cildo Meireles Installations exhibition at HangarBicocca

 Curated by Vicente Todolí, the exhibition includes 12 of the Brazilian artist’s most important installations, made from 1970 to the present day.

 Back in the 1960s, Meireles was one of the first to experiment with multi-sensory immersive installations that required the full involvement of the public.
 His works address social and cultural issues, revealing their full meaning only when they are walked through, involving not just sight but also hearing, touch, smell and even taste.

 Cildo Meireles, Babel, 2001

 Cildo Meireles, Olvido, 1987-1989

 The exhibition, as explained by its curator Vicente Todoli, offers the visitor the possibility to appreciate the physical and sensory aspects of Meireles’ work.
-Like a spider does with its net, the artist uses the seductive appearance of his artworks to attract the public into his installations, and with his ironic and incisive approach gives them a means to experience new concepts and new behaviours.
+Like a spider does with its net, the artist uses the seductive appearance of his artworks to attract the public into his installations, and with his ironic and incisive approach gives them the means to experience new concepts and new behaviors.

 Cildo Meireles, Amerikkka 1991/2013

 Cildo Meireles, Abajour, 1997/2010